Peninsula Building

-The Peninsula Building is a commercial high-rise building in Manchester, England.
+The Peninsula Building is a high-rise commercial building in Manchester, England.
 The building is part of Manchester's Green Quarter, a regeneration project north-west of Manchester city centre.

 Background

 Peninsula lies on the fringe of the city centre, opposite the Manchester Arena and Manchester Victoria station.
 Construction of the building began in 2007 and it opened in 2009.
 The Peninsula has a distinctive elliptical plan, and is clad in a glass and granite rainscreen.
 The building has a BREEAM rating of 'very good' and has on-site parking for up to 200 cars.